The influence of cinema on music: viral hits and classics revitalized in popular culture

 Viral phenomena originating from soundtracks

-Numerous hits have gone viral after appearing in movies, revitalizing classics or even launching new hits directly related to film.
+Numerous hits have gone viral after appearing in films, revitalizing classics or even releasing new hits directly related to cinema.

 For example, “Sweet Dreams” became popular again in X-Men: Apocalypse, while “Accidentally in Love” emerged as a hit after being created for Shrek 2.

-These phenomena demonstrate how cinema can transform songs into viral phenomena, extending their impact to social networks and global popular culture.
+These phenomena show how cinema can transform songs into viral phenomena, extending its impact to social networks and global popular culture.

-Film has been key in bringing classic and lesser-known songs back into the spotlight in popular culture, reaching new audiences and achieving streaming records.
+Cinema has been key for classic and not so well-known songs to re-emerge strongly in popular culture, reaching new audiences and streaming records.

-Great films and series have brought songs from different eras back into the popularity charts, demonstrating the power of audiovisual media to make music go viral.
+Great films and series have managed to get songs from different eras back on the popularity charts, demonstrating the power of audiovisuals to make music viral.

 “Running Up That Hill” and Stranger Things

-Kate Bush's "Running Up That Hill" experienced a spectacular resurgence after its inclusion in the series Stranger Things, returning to the international charts.
+“Running Up That Hill” by Kate Bush experienced a spectacular rebirth after its inclusion in the Stranger Things series, returning to the international charts.

 Decades after its release, the song captured the attention of young people and adults, highlighting the power of audiovisual storytelling to revive classics.

-This resurgence highlighted the cultural influence of the program, which transformed an eighties piece into a global viral phenomenon.
+This resurgence evidenced the cultural influence of the program, which transformed an eighties piece into a global viral phenomenon.

 “Sweet Dreams” in X-Men: Apocalypse

-Eurythmics' "Sweet Dreams (Are Made of This)", already a classic, gained new popularity with the Quicksilver scene in X-Men: Apocalypse, making the song go viral.
+eurythmics' “Sweet Dreams (Are Made of This)”, already a classic, gained new popularity with Quicksilver's scene in X-Men: Apocalypse, making the song viral.

-The perfect synchronization between music and action enhanced both the scene and the theme, reaching a younger and more diverse audience.
+The perfect synchronicity between music and action enhanced both the scene and the theme, reaching a younger and more diversified audience.

 Elton John's ballad “Tiny Dancer” became a key emotional moment in Almost Famous, connecting deeply with the audience.

-The scene elevated the song to an almost mythical status, sparking renewed interest in the artist's original discography.
+The scene elevated the song to an almost mythical status, sparking new interest in the artist's original discography.

-Thus, a simple scene was able to relaunch and consolidate a classic, reaffirming the power of music in film.
+Thus, a simple scene was able to relaunch and consolidate a classic, reaffirming the strength of music in cinema.

-“Old Time Rock and Roll” on Risky Business
+“Old Time Rock and Roll” at Risky Business

 The song became an anthem of the 80s, used at numerous parties and referenced in different productions around the world.